TylerB260/sqlite-nfs-chemotherapy/README.md

   - Tested, working wonderfully, no issues.
 - linuxserver/sabnzbd: `/config/admin/history1.db`
   - Pretty much pointless, not enough I/O to warrant this and SABnzbd waits until it can write before screaming like the *arrs do.

+For others, depending on the base image, your mileage may vary.

 - jc21/nginx-proxy-manager: `/data/nginx/data/database.sqlite`
   - Untested, likely not necessary due to low I/O, not seeing any I/O errors like the *arrs.
 - vaultwarden/server: `/config/dq.sqlite3`